Thashinj/-project-4-student-and-teacher-booking-appointment/README.md

 # Demo Login Credentials (For Testing Purposes Only)

-You may use the following sample accounts to explore different user roles in the system when logging in:
+>> 🚨 Open the Opening.html file to access the full project You may use the following sample accounts to explore different user roles in the system when logging in:

  Admin Account: